Athens-Clarke County Democratic Committee Bylaws

 3.2.
 Challenge to the County Apportionment Plan.
 Challenges must be made in accordance with State Committee Bylaws Article VII, Section 2.

-3.3 All members, including Ex Officio and Emeritus, must be registered to vote in Clarke County.
+3.3 Registered Voter.
+All members, including Ex Officio and Emeritus, must be registered to vote in Athens-Clarke County.

 3.4.
 Designation of Posts and Terms.
 The Committee shall designate one half of the elected Committee Posts to be elected in Gubernatorial election years and one half to be elected in Presidential election years.
 Where elected, Committee members shall take office immediately following the General Election.
 Elected Committee members shall serve 4-year terms except where terms are affected by reapportionment, in which case all terms shall be terminated.